 The Festival of Lights Parade brings over 30,000 people to downtown Rapid City for a dazzling nighttime event.
 Featuring glowing floats covered in thousands of lights, horse-drawn carriages, animated scenes on flatbed trucks, sparkling vehicles, animals adorned in holiday décor and so much more!
 The Parade has earned its reputation as the premier winter event in SD.

-For the past 21 years, the Festival of Lights parade has been held in downtown Rapid City on the Saturday following Thanksgiving.
-Over the years, the parade has grown to have almost 100 different entries from local businesses, civic groups, churches, and friends.
-The Parade provides a terrific opportunity to share in the fun and show off some holiday spirit!
+Over the years, the parade has grown to include nearly 100 different entries from local businesses, civic groups, churches, and friends.
+The parade provides a terrific opportunity to share in the fun and show off some holiday spirit!
 Huge crowds and a televised broadcast make the event exciting for participants and viewers, young and old.

 From what started as a project of the Leadership Rapid City Class of 1996, and took two years to organize and secure funding, the Festival of Lights Parade has been a success story that continues to draw people downtown, at night, in the cold of winter, for a joyful and exhilarating celebration.
 The vision and effort put forth by the LRC Class of 1996, including the co-founders of the event, Sue McCormick and Carol Brown, established the centerpiece of our community’s holiday celebrations and sparked similar light parades throughout many Black Hills communities.
 In 2013, Connie Olson, member of the LRC Class of 2008 stepped up to chair the event.
 We are sure the parade will continue to be an essential part of our community’s holiday traditions.